MadhusmitaKalita125/Book_Recommender_system/README.md

 - evaluated the capabilities of the method with conventionally used features to understand the benefits of the technique.

--Feature extraction using image processing techniques(Autoencoder, Gaussian mixture modelling)
+- Feature extraction using image processing techniques(Autoencoder, Gaussian mixture modelling)